bgamari/ghc-wiki-import/commentary/compiler/cmm-type.md

 #### Primitive Operations

+Primitive Operations generally involve more than one machine instruction and may not always be inlined.

 ```wiki
 -- These MachOps tend to be implemented by foreign calls in some backends,
 -- so we separate them out.
 In Cmm, these can only occur in a